reid23/yet-another-pompfen-store/README.md

      - I clamped a hot knife foam cutter to my printer and wrote some gcode.
 Do a couple test cuts to see your max feedrate (don't push it too hard, any deflection will hurt your accuracy and it's faster to just do one good cut than a fast cut and a spring pass) and tune your kerf.
 It's like <10 lines and a good excuse to actually understand G2/3.
  - For the blade, you need to use a single piece of foam, which you can get from either pipe insulation which you take a slice out of to make the ID match the core, or from a solid noodle with a hole cut through the center (this is preferred because the seam is not a weak point)
      - see my coring jig: https://www.printables.com/model/1233976-pompf-coring-jig
  - For a staff guard, you need the ID to be large enough to fit around all the other hardware.
-I have used pipe insulation for this.
+I have used pipe insulation for this because I think a larger diameter guard is easier to block with.
+If you want a smaller guard, normal (non-solid) pool noodle works as well (just be sure to change `GUARD_OD`).
  - The tip should be 33mm thick on top of the EPP.
  - An additional buffer of 50mm of foam behind the EPP can help it degrade less when chainbreaking.
 The 50mm buffer can then be replaced easily.
      - you don't need to tape this in place if you have a tight cover